Coca-Cola’s Signature Mixers core range extension

 … or a MISS!

-First, is Coca-Cola failing to harness one of the brand’s most potent and distinctive properties by choosing to launch in the earlier ‘Hutchinson’ straight-sided bottle (2)?
+By choosing to launch in the earlier ‘Hutchinson’ straight-sided bottle (2)?
 By not utilising the iconic ‘Contour’ bottle shape, which I posted on recently here, are the Coke team missing the opportunity to cement the brand’s position as the World’s number one mixer with a very distinctive visual equity, especially in dark bars and clubs?

 Finally, the launch of Signature Mixers, and also Coca-Cola ENERGY, stretches Coke’s ‘brand elastic’ quite far, in terms of both core competences and brand personality.
 And recent attempts to extend the core have had mixed results, with Coca-Cola Life and Coca-Cola Cherry both being discontinued (although some ‘limited edition’ flavour variants remain).
 Signature Mixers are interesting and intriguing, but is Coke a credible brand to launch them with?